Content

 Available (no shortage)

 Keep in mind that drug shortage information can change rapidly.
 Some medications may start to face a shortage, while others can become available.
-For example, Adderall was in a severe shortage just a year or two ago, although it’s more available now.
+For example, Adderall was in a severe shortage just a few years ago, although the brand name is discontinued[11] now.

 How Does an Unfilled ADHD Prescription Affect Me as a Patient?